koenraadvanmeerbeek/sGlobe-website/content/project/microclimate/index.md

 date = 2020-09-21T00:00:00

 # Project summary to display on homepage.
-summary = "Incorporating microclimate into species distribution models"
+summary = "Incorporating microclimate temperature into species distribution models"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`